An Appalachian Trail Tale

 Strange times ahead.
 Strange times behind.
 Strange times now.

 The thermostat was jacked again today.
-I suspect it will be for another six weeks, till I’m at higher elevations farther north.
+I’m guessing it will be for another six weeks, until higher elevations farther north.
 (Farther north is pure conjecture here; I seem to be limping along on a never-ending treadmill with head-high hurdles; who’s to say the contrivance won’t disintegrate?)
 It is this segment of trail and these conditions that shall determine whether my hike ends up a thru-hike, or whether I’m through hiking.
 It is the crux--that pivotal moment upon which everything is hinged, that pivotal moment I try to avoid becoming unhinged.
 Notice: nodus.
 The crucible.
 Crunch time.

 Or is it?